MaherUnlocker/custum-react-table/README.md

         // url='http://localhost:4000/cards'

         //optionnal props
+         name="mytable"
-        // --->here for add cusom component in the end of table actionColumn={SelectAccountDropdown}
+        // --->here for add custom component in the end of table actionColumn={SelectAccountDropdown}
         // --->here you can add component side Filter Button customJsxSideFilterButton={<FilterSideComponent />}